blender/blender/doc/python_api/rst/info_quickstart.rst

 A quick list of helpful things to know before starting:

-* Blender uses Python 3.x; some 3rd party extensions are not available yet.
+- Blender uses Python 3.x; some online documentation still assumes 2.x.

-* The interactive console is great for testing one-liners, It also has autocompletion so you can inspect the api quickly.
+- The interactive console is great for testing one-liners, It also has autocompletion so you can inspect the API quickly.

-* Button tool tips show Python attributes and operator names.
+- Button tool tips show Python attributes and operator names.

-* Right clicking on buttons and menu items directly links to API documentation.
+- Right clicking on buttons and menu items directly links to API documentation.

-* For more examples, the text menu has a templates section where some example operators can be found.
+- For more examples, the text menu has a templates section where some example operators can be found.

-* To examine further scripts distributed with Blender, see ``~/.blender/scripts/startup/bl_ui`` for the user interface and ``~/.blender/scripts/startup/bl_op`` for operators.
+- To examine further scripts distributed with Blender, see:

+  | ``~/.blender/scripts/startup/bl_ui`` for the user interface,
+  | ``~/.blender/scripts/startup/bl_op`` for operators.

 Running Scripts
 ---------------

-The two most common ways to execute python scripts are using the built-in text editor or entering commands in the python console.
+The two most common ways to execute Python scripts are using the built-in text editor or entering commands in the Python console.

 Both the **Text Editor** and **Python Console** are space types you can select from the view header.